 Ultimately, your attorney must explain the medical and legal issues to the jury and judge to recover the best settlement or verdict.
-If you want to receive the largest settlement possible, you must have the best medical malpractice lawyers in Texas to handle your medical practice case.
+If you want to receive the largest settlement possible, you must have experienced medical malpractice lawyers in Texas handle your medical practice case.

-When a patient is injured due to medical negligence, that patient can bring suit against anyone who has caused injury to the patient by virtue of a hospital or provider’s professional negligence.
-This includes the nurses, doctors, medical technicians, nurse practitioners, physician’s assistants, pharmacists and other medical providers.
+When a patient is injured due to medical negligence, that patient can bring a suit against anyone who has caused injury to the patient by virtue of a hospital or provider’s professional negligence.
+This includes the nurses, doctors, medical technicians, nurse practitioners, physician’s assistants, pharmacists, and other medical providers.

-If you or a loved one is suffering from cerebral palsy, hypoxia, a traumatic brain injury or any other type of injury as a result of medical malpractice, Our San Angelo medical malpractice attorney, David M. White can help you and your family get the compensation you deserve.
+If you or a loved one is suffering from cerebral palsy, hypoxia, a traumatic brain injury or any other type of injury as a result of medical malpractice, our San Angelo and Abilene medical malpractice attorney, David M. White can help you and your family get the compensation you deserve.

 Our firm offers free consultations.
 For prompt and professional legal service, contact us today.